Search This Blog

 1. Once you've rinsed the beans, reserve a quarter (roughly) to add later and pop the rest in a large bowl.

-2. Mash the beans into a rough paste, then add the spices, herbs, oats and whole beans and mix until well combined.
+2. Mash the beans into a rough paste, then add the onion, spices, herbs, oats and whole beans and mix until well combined.

 3. Shape the spicy bean burger mixture into 6-8 burgers, depending on how big you like them.